leetsao1/RandomPasswordGenerator/README.md

 THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
-THEN I select which criteria to include in the password WHEN prompted for the length of the password
+THEN I select which criteria to include in the password WHEN prompted for the *length* of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
+THEN I choose a length of at least 8 characters and no more than 128 characters WHEN prompted for *character types* to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+THEN my input should be validated and at least one character type should be selected (how do i validate this?)
+WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria WHEN the password is generated